 Guiding children to accept and respect individual differences is an integral part of our program.
 We provide an inclusive learning environment through an engaging curriculum, service learning and by promoting respectful relationships.

-We have a partnership with Amy Egan MA Special Education, Amy Freedman, MA, CCC-SLP, and Judi Greenberg, MS, OTR/L of Child Development Consultants LLC; they are a unique developmental team who provide support for staff, children, and families in local childcare centers, nursery schools and independent schools.
+We have a partnership with Amy Egan MA Special Education and Amy Freedman, MA, CCC-SLPof Child Development Consultants LLC; they are a unique developmental team who provide support for staff, children, and families in local childcare centers, nursery schools and independent schools.
 They are co-authors of the nationally recognized parenting book “Is It A Big Problem or A Little Problem?
 When to Worry, When Not to Worry, and What to Do.”
 They also hold lectures and workshops throughout the country for parents and early childhood education professionals.
 Check here for more information about the team and reviews of their book: http://www.childdc.com/